 If you’re having trouble paying your credit card bill by the due date, you could submit a request for the payment due date to be moved.
 For example, you might prefer that it falls shortly after your payday so you can make sure you have enough money on hand.
 Also, if you’re just struggling to make a payment for one month, you can request an extension or call to explain your situation to the lender’s customer service team.

 3. Minimum repayment amount due

 When using a credit card, you’ll be required to pay a minimum amount each month.
-The minimum repayment is usually 3% or $10 of your outstanding balance.
-If you pay less than the minimum repayment amount, you could also be charged a penalty or have your APR increased.
-While you’re obligated to meet the minimum repayment amount each month, it’s ideal that you pay as much as you can each statement period.
-If you only pay the minimum amount, it’ll take longer for you to pay off your balance in full.
-The longer it takes you to pay off your balance in full, the more interest you will pay on what’s already owed.
+The minimum repayment is usually 3% of your outstanding balance or $10, whichever is greater.
+If you pay less than the minimum repayment amount, you could also be charged a penalty or have your interest rate or annual percentage rate (APR) increased.
+While you’re obligated to meet the minimum repayment amount each month, it’s better if you can repay the full balance or pay more than the minimum, each statement period.
+Paying only the minimum means it will take much longer for you to pay off debt and the longer it takes you to pay off your balance in full, the more interest you pay.

 4. Previous statement balance

 If you haven’t paid your credit card bill or have paid less than the minimum repayment, the amount that you’re yet to repay will be detailed in the previous statement balance section of your statement.
 The longer you have an overdue payment, the more you’ll be charged in late payment fees.
-Remember, overdue credit card bills collect fees and interest that increases your debt, and may have a negative impact on your credit report.
-Overdue statements are a red flag to lenders and could reduce your likelihood of approval when applying for a future card or loan.
+Remember, overdue credit card bills collect fees and accumulate more interest and this only increases your overall debt.
+Plus, overdue payments and higher debt ratios — comparison of your income to debt — the greater the chance your credit score will be negatively impacted.

 5. Purchases and debits